“THE ANCIENT PEARLS”

 He spoke (on the final day): “…Upon the banner of every religion will soon be written, in spite of resistance: Help and not Fight; Assimilation and not Destruction; Harmony and Peace and not Dissension.”

 Then there was no looking back.
-This ‘first apostle of Hinduism’ travelled to different countries.
+(This ‘Apostle of Hinduism’ travelled twice to different countries.)
 A major force in the revival of Hinduism, he established Vedanta and Yoga in the West and is credited with raising interfaith awareness and bringing Hinduism to the status of a major world religion.
 This reformer endeavoured to free religion from superstition.
 He said, “I will go into a thousand hells cheerfully if I can rouse my countrymen, immersed in Tamas (darkness/ignorance), to stand on their own feet”.
 He strived for the uplift of women and downtrodden.
 He preferred vegetarianism to avoid Rajasic (passionate) qualities due to meat consumption.
 Vivekananda literature is vast.

 He breathed his last at 39 years, during his meditation in the night of 4th July 1902.
 (He had predicted that he would not turn forty.
 [A view is that it was a self-willed ‘Mahasamadhi’, the date of which was foretold.])